-After the RRC List has been exhausted, the Waiting List will be updated at least once every twelve (12) months in the following manner: Management will send a letter to each applicant on the Waiting List.
-The letter will inform the applicant to return the included Reply Card if the applicant still wants to live at the Development.
+1. Following the completion of initial interviews, the Waiting List will be updated at least once every twelve (12) months in the following manner: Management will send a letter to each applicant on the Waiting List (Exhibit H).
+The letter will inform the applicant to return the included Reply Card (Exhibit I) if the applicant still wants to live at the Development.
 The applicant will have fifteen (15) business days from the date Management sent its letter to respond.
-If Management receives no response, Management will place the applicant's Pre-Application Card in the inactive file and send a letter informing the applicant of this action.
-The foregoing process shall not apply to the RRC List.
+If Management receives no response, Management will place the applicant's Pre-Application Card in the inactive file and send a letter informing the applicant of this action (Exhibit J).